stouch/docs/advanced/api/configuration.md

 By default, the API will return all available projects in the API through the `/projects` endpoint.
 If you would like to prevent a project key from being returned in this endpoint, you can prepend the config file name with `private.` (for example `my-project.php` -> `private.my-project.php`).

+Accessing a private project through the app can be done by linking directly to a scoped page (eg `/#/my-project/collections) or adding the projects query parameter to the path (eg `/#/login?project=my-project`).
+This will force the app to try to read the project information from the given project.
+These methods can also be used to pre-select a project from the dropdown.

 ### Create Config File

 Create a copy of [`config/_example.php`](https://github.com/directus/api/blob/master/config/_example.php) and change the name to `config/{my-project}.php`.